maxg95/maxg95/README.md

 - 👋 Hi, I’m @maxg95
 - 👀 I’m interested in go for backend development, ai and nba :grin:
-- 🌱 I’m currently learning golang and ai
-- 💞️ I’m looking to collaborate on almost everything that touches my interests (excl.nba :open_mouth:), as I need more experience
 - 📫 How to reach me - here or at mgrynov@gmail.com

 <!---